 That night, the men do return, ghoulishly covered in mud.
 A terrified Nuttel grabs his hat and cane and runs out of the house.
 Vera explains that Nuttel was most likely frightened by the hunters' dog, as he was once chased into a cemetery by a pack of wild dogs and had to spend the night in a freshly dug grave!

 In addition to his short story collections, Saki also wrote two novels, The Unbearable Bassington (1912), and When William Came (1913).

 When William Came, published before the outbreak of World War I, was a work of "what if" fiction - a chronicle of life in London under German occupation after the armies of Kaiser Wilhelm II (the William of the title) invade Britain and conquer her.

-When World War I broke out, Saki was 43 years old - too old to join the military, but he enlisted anyway.
+When World War I broke out in 1914, Saki was 43 years old - too old to join the military, but he enlisted anyway.
 He joined the Royal Fusiliers regiment of the British Army as an ordinary soldier, refusing a commission.

 In November of 1916, Saki was shot and killed by a German sniper while standing in a shell crater.
 His last words were "Put that bloody cigarette out!"

 "We all know that Prime Ministers are wedded to the truth, but like other married couples, they sometimes live apart." - Saki (H.H.
 Munro)